frictionlessdata/TableSchema.jl/README.md

 (TableSchema) pkg> test
 ```

+Or you can install the package locally using

+`(v1.0) pkg> add .`

-From your console, you can also run the unit tests with:
+From your console, you can then run the unit tests with:

 `julia test/runtests.jl`